 Cauliflower rice should be in diplomacy.
 It fits in perfectly anywhere.

 To get the rice-like consistency, you remove the outer leaves and cut the cauliflower into large chunks.
 Discard the hard stem.
-Then you blitz the pieces in a food processor (this is the very affordable one I use and this is the one I secretly want).
-I do this in two rounds – if you overload the food processor, it won’t do a good job.
-If you don’t have a food processor, you can grate the head by hand.
+Then you blitz the pieces in a food processor.
+I do this in two rounds - if you overload the food processor, it won't do a good job.
+If you don't have a food processor, you can grate the head by hand.
 This will give you coarser chunks but it will taste just as good.
 You can store the prepared cauliflower in the fridge for two days and in the freezer for 2 months.

 There are 3 different ways to make cauliflower rice - choose whichever suits you best.